nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 Testing the latency of any of the HDMI modes that output from the GPU requires a DisplayPort to HDMI adapter or cable (see `Example Configurations`_, below).
-Note that this cable must support the mode that is being tested --- for example, the UHD mode will only be available if the cable is advertised to support "4K Ultra HD (3840 x 2160) at 60 Hz".
+Note that this cable must support the mode that is being tested; for example, the UHD mode will only be available if the cable is advertised to support "4K Ultra HD (3840 x 2160) at 60 Hz."

 Testing the latency of an optional AJA Video Systems device requires a supported AJA SDI or HDMI capture device (see :ref:`aja_video_systems` for the list of